wolfwfr/vial-qmk/keyboards/keyclicks/w_corne_choc_v3/readme.md

 Upon successful compilation this should create a `.vfw` file among others that you can use to flash the board using a local instance of vial.

+Pay attention to the firmware size!
+The STM32F103C8T6 inside the dongle only has `64kB of flash memory`.
+Any firmware exceeding that size will not fit.

 See the [build environment
 setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more